rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 But when you give a feast, invite the poor, the crippled, the lame, the blind, ^1413

 and you will be blessed, because they cannot repay you.
-For you will be repaid at the resurrection of the just. ^1414
+You will be repaid at the resurrection of the just. ^1414

 When one of those who reclined at table with him heard these things, he said to him, Blessed is everyone who will eat bread in the kingdom of God! ^1415

 But he said to him, A man once gave a great banquet and invited many. ^1416

-And at the time for the banquet he sent his servant to say to those who had been invited, Come, for everything is now ready. ^1417
+And at the time for the banquet he sent his servant to say to those who had been invited, 'Come, for everything is now ready.' ^1417

 But they all alike began to make excuses.
-The first said to him, I have bought a field, and I must go out and see it.
-Please have me excused. ^1418
+The first said to him, 'I have bought a field, and I must go out and see it.
+Please have me excused.' ^1418

-And another said, I have bought five yoke of oxen, and I go to examine them.
-Please have me excused. ^1419
+And another said, 'I have bought five yoke of oxen, and I go to examine them.
+Please have me excused.' ^1419

-And another said, I have married a wife, and therefore I cannot come. ^1420
+And another said, 'I have married a wife, and therefore I cannot come.' ^1420

 So the servant came and reported these things to his master.
-Then the master of the house became angry and said to his servant, Go out quickly to the streets and lanes of the city, and bring in the poor and crippled and blind and lame. ^1421
+Then the master of the house became angry and said to his servant, 'Go out quickly to the streets and lanes of the city, and bring in the poor and crippled and blind and lame.' ^1421

-And the servant said, Sir, what you commanded has been done, and still there is room. ^1422
+And the servant said, 'Sir, what you commanded has been done, and still there is room.' ^1422

-And the master said to the servant, Go out to the highways and hedges and compel people to come in, that my house may be filled. ^1423
+And the master said to the servant, 'Go out to the highways and hedges and compel people to come in, that my house may be filled. ^1423

-For I tell you, none of those men who were invited shall taste my banquet. ^1424
+For I tell you, none of those men who were invited shall taste my banquet.' ^1424

 Now great crowds accompanied him, and he turned and said to them, ^1425